www.sillybeliefs.com

 Another thing is that companies that advertise during the show were sold those spots long before the show aired.
 Don't punish the companies who had nothing to do with the show, if you want to complain about a show then write to the producers.
 If you know the show is going to offend your prudish sensibilities then the answer is simple.
 Don't watch the show moron.
 Don't sit there week after week with your hand down your pants crying 'obscene, disgusting'.
 Stop watching it.
 But they can't seem to do that.
 It seems these repressed Christians want to get sexually aroused by the soft-porn content but still appear righteous in the eyes of their sky fairy.
 Their guilt demands that they stop everyone else from watching it.
 I have a good mind to find out who goes to church every Sunday and boycott their businesses.
 But I'm above that.
 Even though their primitive superstitious practices offend me as much as sex seems to offend them, I'm prepared to let them continue with their filthy little rituals, such as cannibalising their leader, as long as they harm no one and keep their fairytales to themselves.
 Unlike them I'm not going to try and force the closure of their churches.
 Their beliefs offend me so I don't attend their services, likewise sex offends them so they should learn how to stop watching those shows.
 Christians must stop trying to force their repressed morality onto others.

-Posted by the 'Silly Beliefs' Team, 14 Nov, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 14 Nov, 2007 ~ Add a Comment Send to a Friend

 Comments: